 Physics is the natural science that studies matter and its motion and behavior through space and time.
 Physics is one of the most fundamental scientific disciplines, and its main goal is to understand how the universe behaves.

-The Department of Physics educates students at all levels from general education, through preparation for teaching and scientific careers, to doctoral and post-doctoral education.
+The Department of Physics offers instruction at all levels including introductory general education, baccalaureate preparation for teaching and scientific careers, and doctoral and post-doctoral education.
 The department encourages the involvement of undergraduates in research; currently more than 180 undergraduates participate in research within the department.

 For many years the Physics Education Group in the Department of Physics has offered programs for pre-service and in-service physics teachers to improve their understanding of physics and master effective strategies for helping students learn fundamental physics concepts.
 Programs are offered both during the academic year, and during the summer.